Zina Morhange

 Zenaida Paley, better known as Zina Morhange (1 June 1909 – 1 October 1987) was a Polish-born French physician and a member of the French Resistance during the Second World War.

+Early life

-She was born in Lódz, into a Jewish family.
+She was born in Łódź, into a Jewish family.
 They emigrated to France, where she married Jean Morhange, a Jewish doctor who was two years her elder, and they settled at Chamberet.
 At the outbreak of war, they joined the Resistance together, but Jean was killed in a car accident in 1941.
 Jean's brother was Pierre Morhange, a poet, who survived the war.

 Auschwitz

 Another doctor within the community, who was also the local mayor, is believed to have betrayed Zina Morhange to the Gestapo, and she was arrested on 8 April 1944.
 Her sister and mother managed to escape capture.
 Her seven-year-old daughter, Claude, was hidden by her schoolteachers and cared for by the village dressmaker, who also sheltered the other family members.
 Claude was obliged to pretend to be Catholic.
 On 29 April, Dr. Morhange was transported to Auschwitz concentration camp in convoy no 72; there she was assigned to Revier "hospital" and made to act as the examining doctor for prisoners about to be sent to the gas chamber; by making misleading diagnoses, she was able to save some lives.
 Among those she helped was Rose Warfman, for whom she procured painkillers.